Catostomus cf. catostomus

 •Found only in Fraser Valley

-•Known from: Little Campbell River, Bertrand Creek, Fishtrap Creek, Pepin Creek, Salmon River, Salwein Creek, Hopedale Slough, Hope Slough/Elk Creek, Mountain Slough, Agassiz Slough, Miami River, Atchelitz Creek, Semmihault Creek, Luckakuck Creek and Little Chilliwack Creek.
+•Known from: Little Campbell River, Bertrand Creek, Fishtrap Creek, Pepin Creek, Salmon River, Salwein Creek, Hopedale Slough, Hope Slough/Elk Creek, Mountain Slough, Agassiz Slough, Miami River, Atchelitz Creek, Semmihault Creek, Luckakuck Creek, Little Chilliwack Creek and Chawathil

 •Fraser Valley in Canada

-•Member of Chehalis fauna: a group of freshwater fishes islolated from all other freshwater fish populations for up to 1 million years in Chehalis River (Washington) during glaciation.
+•Member of Chehalis fauna: a group of freshwater fishes isolated from all other freshwater fish populations for up to 1 million years in Chehalis River (Washington) during glaciation.

 Primary Information Source: